Gardenghi-Antreem/flutter_template/README.md

 - Repositories:
     Components that expose a common interface used by the lower layers to access data.
 They mediate between different sources and implement caching strategies

+all common repositories, data sources and entities must be put in the shared foulder

 ### Domain layer
 ```